 Finishing touches that make it feel like real risotto

+Stirring in butter and parmesan at the end is worth doing.
+It takes a minute and makes the texture noticeably better.
 If the risotto feels too thick, add a little hot broth until it loosens to a creamy consistency.
-It should gently spread on the plate, not sit stiffly.

 A small squeeze of lemon at the end lifts everything.
 It won’t taste lemony, just fresher and more balanced.
+Serve it straight away, with a little extra parmesan and fresh herbs on top.

 How to Make Slow Cooker Mushroom Risotto